darrylwest/simple-node-logger/README.md

 - default format: Level [ time ] message [, message, object, etc ]
 - write to console, file or both

+Installation
+===
+npm install simple-node-logger --save

 How to use
 ===
+	// create a stdout console logger
 	var log = require('simple-node-logger').createLogger();

 or

+	// create a stdout and file logger var log = require('simple-node-logger').createLogger('project.log');

+or

-	var log = require('simple-node-logger).createLogger('project.log');
+	// create a file only file logger var log = require('simple-node-logger').createFileLogger('project.log');

 The first use will simply log to the console.
 The second will log to the console and to the project.log file.
+The third logs to the file only.

+Log Levels
+===
+The default level is 'info' but the log level can be set by doing this:

+	log.setLevel('warn');

+This sets the log level to warn and suppresses debug and info messages.

 Default Format
 ===